xing/fpm-fry/README.md

 Recipe are ordinary ruby code.
 They are evaled inside an FPM::Dockery::Recipe::Builder which gives you the following methods:

+### General stuff

 - `name String`: Sets the package name.
-This is one the few mandatory settings.
+This is the only mandatory setting.

 ```ruby
 name "my-awesome-package"